 Spelling variations of this family name include: Simone, Simonelli, Simonetti, Simoni, Simioni, Desimone and many more.

-Another 115 words (8 lines of text) are included under the topic Early Desimone Notables in all our PDF Extended History products and printed products wherever possible.
+Another 34 words (2 lines of text) are included under the topic Early Desimone Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Desimone Settlers in United States in the 19th Century

 - Amalia DeSimone, a 19 year old girl who arrived in New York in 1888 on board the "SS Letimbro"

 - Giuseppe DeSimone, who arrived in New York in 1882 onboard the Orsola

 - Alfonso DeSimone, aged 33, who immigrated to America, in 1892

 - Antonina Desimone, aged 7, who immigrated to the United States from Campagna, in 1892